Yashraj-001/psor_platform/README.md

 ### 3️⃣ Run via the Local CI/CD Script

-This simulates the CI process and runs the default playbook — perfect for quick CLI testing.
+This runs the CI process and runs the default playbook — perfect for quick CLI testing.

 **Make script executable:**